2016 WALKLEY CATEGORIES EXPLAINED

 Interview: Based on a single entry, this category will be awarded to the best interview and can be entered as text, audio, video or multimedia.
 Judges will be looking for excellence in the art and skill of interviewing.
 Criteria include originality, tenacity, research, analysis and public impact.

-Headline journalism (ten words or under): A broadening of the traditional print three headings category, this award recognises the art of witty and succinct journalism that grabs attention across all media.
-It is open to broadcast journalists, sub-editors and digital content producers whose job it is to attract readers and viewers with clever use of language.
+Headline journalism (ten words or less): A broadening of the traditional print three headings category, this award recognises the art of witty and succinct journalism that grabs attention across all media.
+It is open to all journalists, sub-editors and digital content producers whose job it is to attract readers and viewers with clever use of language.
 Entrants will be judged on three samples of their work.